-“By contrast, in other countries, mortgages are difficult to obtain to buy expensive property.
-In Hungary, mortgages are not issued for purchasing real estate valued at over 130,000 euros [about $141,450].
+By contrast, in other countries, mortgages are difficult to obtain for expensive property.
+In Hungary, mortgages are not issued for real estate valued at over 130,000 euros [about $141,450].
 In Bulgaria, the magic number is 220,000 euros [about $239,400], and it’s 830,000 euros [about $904,140] in Cyprus.”

 “A self-directed IRA can be a good and a bad thing,” says Vincenzo Villamena, CPA.
-“Good because it allows you to use an IRA to purchase real estate, which is particularly helpful in foreign countries where the cost of credit is high.
+“It allows you to use an IRA to purchase real estate, which is particularly helpful in foreign countries where the cost of credit is high.
 However, you also need to look at the local tax laws to check whether it is worth it.
 While the rental income and capital gains from a rental property are tax-free within the self-directed IRA, that does not dictate what the local taxation would be.”

-To illustrate: If you buy a property with a Roth IRA and you’ve held it for 5 years, and you are now 59½, it’s yours to live in or sell with no tax penalties.
+To illustrate: If you buy a property with a Roth IRA, you’ve held it for 5 years, and you are now 59½, you can live there with no tax penalties.
 However, if you bought it with a traditional IRA, you will have to pay taxes on the property value of the house before you can live in it.

 For example, a developer in Belize recently offered five-year funding with rates under 5% APR to investors in their beachfront condo resort if they made a 30% down payment. (source).